JetBrains/teamcity-documentation/topics/using-https-to-access-teamcity-server.md

 __If your certificate is not valid (is self\-signed):__

-For versions __prior to TeamCity 2018.1__, to enable HTTPS connections from Java clients, you need to install the server certificate (or your organization's certificate the server's certificate is signed by) into the JVM as a trusted certificate.
+To enable HTTPS connections from Java clients, you need to install the server certificate (or your organization's certificate the server's certificate is signed by) into the JVM as a trusted certificate.
 These are generic Java application steps (not TeamCity\-specific):
-* save the CA Root certificate of the server's certificate to a file in one of the [supported formats](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html#importCertCmd) (the file is referred as &lt;cert file&gt; below).
+* save the CA Root certificate of the server's certificate to a file in one of the [supported formats](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html#keytool_option_importcert) (the file is referred as &lt;cert file&gt; below).
 This can be done in a browser by inspecting certificate data and exporting it as Base64 encoded X.509 certificate.
 * locate the JRE used by the process.
 The best way to get the path to the proper Java installation is to look up the command line of the running process. * If there is a JDK installed (like for IntelliJ IDEA), &lt;path to JRE installation&gt; should be &lt;path to used JDK&gt;/jre
  * For TeamCity agent or server installed under Windows, the default location for &lt;path to JRE installation&gt; is &lt;TeamCity installation path&gt;/jre
 * import the server certificate into the default JRE installation keystore using JVM's `keytool` tool: